poisl/event-scheduler/README.txt

 Event scheduler can be used for planning of recurring events.

 Example: If you are in a small sports club, you could plan weekly games.
 Members will be able to join or cancel, so other members can see who participates in the game.

-You can plan vacationschedules, where no events will be scheduled.
+You can plan vacation schedules, where no events will be scheduled.

-Last but not least you can notify users that have not accepted or canceled the event yet by email.
+Last but not least you can notify users that have not yet accepted or declined the event by email.

 == Installation ==